aiplan4eu/unified-planning/docs/examples.rst

 ========

 .. warning::
-   TODO: Fix Notebook links once merged to master
+   TODO: Check Notebook links once merged to master

 We present here a list of notebooks recommended to start with unified-planning.